 Another model of offshoring business processes is when a client hires a third-party offshore company.
 The offshoring company provides the facilities, infrastructure, and an offshore team that directly works with the client.

-Large tech corporations such as Apple, IBM, and Microsoft offshore their departments to other countries.
+Offshoring examples include large tech corporations such as Apple, IBM, and Microsoft exporting some of their operations to other countries.
 Countries like the Philippines and India are the top offshoring destinations for IT companies because of their infrastructure and staffing.
 Furthermore, offshoring addresses common challenges in business operations.

 Common Business Challenges Addressed with Offshoring